Vaccine Development, Safety, and Effectiveness

 1. Every vaccine goes through a transparent and rigorous development process.
 Vaccines are constantly monitored, from the early stages of research to their public release, and beyond.

-2. Some vaccines undergo a shorter-than-usual timeline for the same standard development and testing phases.
-These vaccines can be developed quickly because of decades of previous vaccine research, global collaborations, and overlapping development and testing phases.
+2. Some vaccines undergo a shorter-than-usual timeline for the standard development and testing phases.
+These vaccines are developed quickly because of decades of previous vaccine research, global collaborations, and overlapping development and testing phases.

 Vaccine Review and Monitoring